abhiwin2010/encryption_decryption_ipfs/readme.md

 IPFS is the Inter PLanetary File System.
 It is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing hypermedia in a distributed file system.

 ### Prerequisites
 You need to get IPFS up and running in your local machine.
 You can download a copy of IPFS from [here](https://ipfs.io/docs/install/) and install it.
-After installation you can initialise ipfs by using
+After installation you can initialise ipfs by using :

 '''
 ipfs init
 '''
-Once initialised you will have to now to start the IPFS daemon by using
+Once initialised you will have to now to start the IPFS daemon by using :

 '''
 ipfs daemon
 '''
-where you'll see the following output if everything is working correctly.
+where you'll see the following output if everything is working correctly :

 '''
 Initializing daemon...
 Successfully raised file descriptor limit to 2048.